Facebook Monitoring: How Much Should You Care?

 The Middle Way

-I’d love to say that I don’t find this Facebook monitoring study creepy.
-The fact remains, however, that I do have some problems with the way this whole thing went down.
-I’m a little worried about the fact that Facebook programmers collected this information without disclosing the fact that they would do so.
-I know they don’t have to make these disclosures, but I’d love to think that openness and transparency would rule the way the company works, especially since so many Americans really are freaked out about their reputations, their privacy and corporate spying.
+I’d love to say I don’t find this Facebook monitoring study creepy.
+The fact remains, however, that I have some problems with how this whole thing went down.
+I’m a little worried that Facebook programmers collected this information without disclosing that they would do so.
+I know they don’t have to make these disclosures.
+Still, I’d love to think that openness and transparency would rule how the company works, especially since so many Americans are freaked out about their reputations, privacy, and corporate spying.
 Why not be open?

-Secondly, I am worried about the fact that unpublished information perhaps could be collected.
-Yes, none was collected right now.
-Yes, no one was outed right now.
+Secondly, I am worried about the possibility of collecting unpublished information.
+Yes, none has been collected right now, and no one has been outed right now.
 But isn’t it at least possible?

 Consider this: What if local authorities wanted to find out about the number of people who typed in certain phrases in their dialogue boxes, even if they chose not to publish them at the last minute?
-What about employers who might like to know about the number of employees who were going to post about their drunken weekend escapades, and then pulled back and deleted the data?
-To me, this study seems to suggest that those two scenarios are at least possible, even if they’re not happening right now.
+What about employers who might like to know the number of employees who would post about their drunken weekend escapades and then pull back and delete the data?
+This study suggests that those two scenarios are at least possible, even if they’re not happening now.

-So for me, I am a little alarmed.
-I’m not picketing, and I’m certainly not suggesting that all people should stay away from Facebook at all times.
-But I feel compelled to suggest that all people really think about what they might like to publish.
-Speak the words aloud, don’t type them, and if they sound decent, write them into the program.
+So, I am a little alarmed.
+I’m not picketing and do not suggest that everyone should always avoid Facebook.
+But I feel compelled to suggest that everyone thinks about what they might like to publish.
+Speak the words aloud; don’t type them; write them into the program if they sound decent.

-Facebook monitoring and the bottom line: Self-censorship on the site is likely safe, for now.
+Facebook monitoring and the bottom line: Self-censorship on the site is likely safe for now.
 But in the future?
 I’m not sure.
-It’s best to get started on good habits now as a result.
+As a result, it’s best to start developing good habits now.

 You might also like